rajnandan1/kener/docs/alerting.md

 ![Slack](/slack_resolved.png)

-## Add Alerts to Monitors
+### Add Alerts to Monitors

-Once you have set up the alerts, you can add them to your monitors in the `config/monitors.yaml` file.
+Once you have set up the triggers, you can add them to your monitors in the `config/monitors.yaml` file.

 ```yaml
 - name: OkBookmarks